kevinpapst/TablerBundle/README.md

 cp vendor/kevinpapst/tabler-bundle/config/packages/tabler.yaml config/packages/
 ```

-#### Step 3: Enable the Bundle
+### Step 3: Enable the Bundle

-Then, enable the bundle by adding it to the list of registered bundles
+Enable the bundle by adding it to the list of registered bundles
 in the `config/bundles.php` file of your project:

 ```php